Can You Drink Softened Water

 Is Softened Water Safe to Drink?

 Yes, softened water for drinking is normally safe.
-However, during the softening process, as the hard minerals are removed, an amount of 20-30 mg of sodium per 8 ounces goes to the softened water.
+However, during the softening process, as the hard minerals are removed, an amount of 20-30 mg of sodium per 8 ounces goes to the softened water

-Now, a normal person can take sodium input up to 2300 mg (1 teaspoon of table salt), while low-sodium diet patients should not take sodium more than 1500 mg per day (⅔ of a teaspoon of table salt).
+A normal person can take sodium input up to 2300 mg (1 teaspoon of table salt), while low-sodium diet patients should not take sodium more than 1500 mg per day (⅔ of a teaspoon of table salt).

 For infants, the daily sodium intake is 400 mg, while for children between 2 years to 13 years it varies from 1200 mg to 1800 mg.